altruios/namshubettulpa/public/namshubettulpa/chapters/redeye.md

 ~With a good view of everyone else~
-*But frisking everyone so far yielded nothing* *Methodically he made his way towards the front of the plane: looking for* ~His left hand felt something solid~
+*But frisking everyone so far yielded nothing* *Methodically he made his way towards the front of the plane: looking for* ~His right hand felt something solid~
 ~It was underneath the jacket of the man in the window seat about half way up~ "K::Sorry about this,"
 *He unbuttoned the sky marshal's jacket and took the glock*